 While the United States health care system may not be to this point, the work done by these teams is beginning to become a well-accepted fact of medicine and surgery; patients who go to a high volume center experience better outcomes.
 In an attempt to lower costs and make health care a free market, we must let informed patients make these crucial decisions about their care.
 Patients can arm themselves with this information when they are deciding on where to have a procedure.
 Policy makers and payers must heed this evidence and work to change the antiquated version of how we receive health care to allow patients to receive their care at these high volume centers.

 Dr. Dowdy is also the Deputy Director of Practice within the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery, where he works to effectively align the work of the CSHCD with the strategic priorities of the clinical practice at Mayo Clinic.
 Dr. Go has recently completed the Kern Health Care Delivery Scholars Program.

-Tags: About, cancer, Center for the Science of Health Care Delivery, endometrial cancer, Findings, Jeffrey Karnes, Kern Health Care Delivery Scholars, minimally invasive surgery, multiple myeloma, non-Hodgkin lymphoma, prostate cancer, Ronald Go, Sean Dowdy
+Tags: About, cancer, Center for the Science of Health Care Delivery, endometrial cancer, Findings, Jeffrey Karnes, Kern Health Care Delivery Scholars, minimally invasive surgery, multiple myeloma, non-Hodgkin lymphoma, prostate cancer, robotic technology, Ronald Go, Sean Dowdy